Fusion1013/AvasarVault/00 - Building Avasar/History/Timeline.md

 SORT date DESC
 ```
 ## Events
 Below follows a list of all events, minor and major, that have taken place throughout the history of Avasar.
-Different types of events are marked by different icons.
 ```dataview
 TABLE WITHOUT ID
 "[[" + date + " - " + title + "]]"